Telehealth at MyMind

-Until September 2020 - All clients who have a MHTP can access up to 10 Medicare bulk billed telehealth sessions per calendar year (minus the number of in-person sessions they have received rebates for).
+Until September 2020 - All those who have a MHTP can access up to 10 Medicare telehealth Psychology sessions per calendar year (minus the number of in-person sessions they have received rebates for).

-Until December 2021 - Clients whose mental health has been adversely affected by the 2019-2020 bushfire crisis can access up to 10 Medicare rebates for telehealth sessions without a GP referral (on top of 10 possible rebates accessed through a MHTP).
+Until December 2021 - Those whose mental health has been adversely affected by the 2019-2020 Australian bushfire crisis can access up to 10 Medicare rebates for telehealth sessions without a GP referral (as well as 10 additional rebates accessed through a MHTP, if eligible).

 Participating in telehealth Psychology has many benefits, including being able to do therapy in a familiar and convenient location, with no travel costs.
-It has also increased options available for clients in rural Australia, with ongoing access to Medicare rebates for clients living in certain regions, and has enabled clients and Psychologists to continue engaging in therapy throughout the COVID-19 pandemic.
+It has also increased options available for people living in rural Australia, with ongoing access to Medicare rebates for those living in certain regions, and has enabled Psychologists to continue offering therapy throughout the COVID-19 pandemic.